KnowOneActual/bulletproof-video-playback/README.md

 - Are you QLab on macOS for live playback? → Use ProRes Proxy
 - Are you streaming? → Use H.265
 - Are you long-term storage? → Use ProRes HQ
+- On Linux without Python? → Use H.264/H.265 with pure Bash

 Each profile is a prepackaged answer to that question.